-No additional work is required to apply, simply produce a great write-on submission and opt in for Developments consideration.
-To opt in, be sure to check the "Yes" box under "LLR Developments" on the Confidential Information Form completed in Brightspace when uploading your submission.
+No additional work is required to apply.
+All submissions will be automatically considered for Developments unless the applicant has chosen to opt out.
+To opt out, check the "I would NOT like to be considered for LLR Developments" box on the Confidential Information Form completed in Brightspace when uploading your submission.
 Of all interested applicants matched with LLR, the five with the highest graded submissions are invited to join.
 Factors for grading include organization, clarity, cogency, and effective use of the source materials.
-All applicants-including day, evening, and transfer students-are able to be considered for Developments through this process.
+All applicants-including day, evening, and transfer students-may be considered for Developments through this process.